nestybox/sysbox/README.md

 ## Introduction

-This is the Sysbox project's repo.

 **Sysbox** is an open-source, next-generation container runtime (aka runc) originally developed by [Nestybox](https://www.nestybox.com).

-Sysbox enables Docker (or more accurately OCI-based) containers to act as virtual servers with full root access and capable of running software such as Systemd, Docker, and Kubernetes in them, **seamlessly and securely**.
+Sysbox enables Docker containers to act as virtual servers with full root access and capable of running software such as Systemd, Docker, and Kubernetes in them, **seamlessly and securely**.

 Prior to Sysbox, running such software in a container required complex images, custom entrypoints, special volume mounts, and very unsecure privileged